basho/basho_docs/source/languages/en/riak/ops/tuning/linux.md

 to boost I/O performance.
 We recommend setting: `barrier=0` and `data=writeback` when using the ext4 filesystem.

+Similarly, the XFS file system defaults can be optimized to improve performance.
+We recommend setting: `nobarrier`, `logbufs=8`, `logbsize=256k`, and `allocsize=2M` when using the XFS filesystem.

 As with the `noatime` setting, these settings should be added to `/etc/fstab` so that they are persisted across server restarts.